buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 If the target is a creature, everything it is wearing and carrying changes size with it.
 Any item dropped by an affected creature returns to normal size at once.

 - *Enlarge*.
-The target's size doubles in all dimensions, and its weight is multiplied by eight.
+The target' \*\*s size doubles in all dimensions, and its weight is multiplied by eight.
 This growth increases its size category by one—from Medium to Large, for example.
-If there isn't enough room for the target to double its size, the creature or object attains the maximum possible size in the space available.
+If there isn' \*\*t enough room for the target to double its size, the creature or object attains the maximum possible size in the space available.
 Until the spell ends, the target has +1d6 to Strength-based Actions and Fortitude Saving Throws.
-The target's weapons also grow to match its new size.
-While these weapons are enlarged, the target's attacks with them deal one more damage die.
+The target' \*\*s weapons also grow to match its new size.
+While these weapons are enlarged, the target' \*\*s attacks with them deal one more damage die.
 - *Reduce*.
-The target's size is halved in all dimensions, and its weight is reduced to one-eighth.
+The target' \*\*s size is halved in all dimensions, and its weight is reduced to one-eighth.
 This reduction decreases its size by one category—from Medium to Small, for example.
 Until the spell ends, the target has -1d6 to Strength-based Actions and Fortitude Saving Throws.
-The target's weapons also shrink to match its new size.
-While these weapons are reduced, the target's attacks with them deal one less damage die (but never reducing the weapon's damage to less than 1).
+The target' \*\*s weapons also shrink to match its new size.
+While these weapons are reduced, the target' \*\*s attacks with them deal one less damage die (but never reducing the weapon' \*\*s damage to less than 1).

 **For every two Criticals obtained** in the Magic Check, the creature increases by another size category, or you affect another creature within 6 meters of the first one.